brnco/AVAIL_Intro-To-CLI_Workshop/README.md

 ## OS-specific installs

-### Mac Setup Instructions
+### MacOS

 Macs ship with an application named “Terminal” which is their default command line interface.
 It will work great for this webinar

 To install the tools/ software for this webinar, we will be using something called a “package manager.”
-Package managers help people manage their software without the use of “installers” like you might be used to, they’re very common on Linux nad in programmer spaces, generally.
+Package managers help people manage their software without the use of “installers” like you might be used to, they’re very common on Linux and in programmer spaces, generally.

 For Macs, the packagae manager is named Homebrew and, once you have installed it, proceed to the [tools install section](https://github.com/brnco/AVMPI_Intro-To-CLI_Workshop#install-tools)